Feeling Out of Control Around Food? Here’s Why

 …And maybe you’re not eating enough overall

-Adjacent to my first point, not eating enough food overall can also increase hunger hormones and slow the production of leptin.
+As a follow-up to my first point, not eating enough overall can also increase hunger hormones and slow leptin production.
 Even the mere thought of restricting your food intake does this.
-During “active” times of food restriction, you may have found yourself increasingly drawn to food, preoccupied with food, and hungrier than normal.
+During “active” times of food restriction, you may have found yourself increasingly drawn to food, preoccupied with food, and hungrier than usual.

-This may also apply if you have ADHD and have a hard time eating regular meals, or struggle to maintain any kind of routine or structure in your day.
+This may also apply if you have ADHD and have a hard time eating regular meals or struggle to maintain any routine or structure in your day.
 Some trauma survivors have difficulty establishing a routine, which can lead to chaotic or imbalanced eating patterns.
 Hunger and fullness cues aren’t always available or trusted, which can make cultivating a healthy relationship with food challenging.

-That said, I think there are workarounds for getting enough to eat…even if it doesn’t look like 3 standard meals and 2+ snacks.
+That said, I think there are workarounds for getting enough to eat…even if it doesn’t look like three standard meals and 2+ snacks.

-You feel out of control around food because…you’re not allowing yourself to fully enjoy food
+You feel out of control around food because you’re not allowing yourself to fully enjoy it.

 Do you ever eat a slice of chocolate cake, but spend the entire time berating yourself for eating it?